Course Outline

 - Automatic stop criteria.

-- Remote capture techniques.
+- Remote capture capabilities.

 - Lab exercises.